avsteele/TomlDotNet/README.md

 - [X] Constructor selection
 - [X] Optional paramters for deserialization, optional TOML
 - [X] Array of Tables support
+- [X] De-serialization from Toml Tables to any type with an `IEnumerable` constructor or converter ass to the dictionary
+- [X] Serialization from IEnnumerbale object to a TomlArray
 - [ ] Inline Array of tables support
-- [X] De-serialization from Toml Tables to any type with an `IEnumerable` constructor or converter ass to the dictionary
-- [ ] Serialization from IEnnumerbale object to a TomlArray